pelican-plugins/avatar/README.md

 {% endif %}
 ```

-Or if you want to support optional overriding of the email in articles or pages,
-while still taking the global configuration if neither is available:
+Or if you want to support optional overriding of the email address in articles or pages, while still using the global configuration if neither is available:

 ```html
 {% if article and article.author_avatar %}